logo

 Why Do Retailers Use a Retail Calendar?

 Retailers use the retail calendar because it ensures each period contains the same number of Saturdays and Sundays, which are typically the highest-traffic shopping days.
 This makes period-over-period and year-over-year sales comparisons far more accurate than with a standard calendar.
 The National Retail Federation (NRF) publishes the most widely used retail calendar based on the 4-5-4 pattern.
+Companies that prefer equal-length periods often adopt the 3-3-3-4 (13-period) calendar instead.

 Key Terms